-Exhibit 1 2010 Page 70 11/16/2010 ---------------- --------- ------------
+Exhibit 1 2011 Page 70 10/24/2011 ---------------- --------- ------------

-Objective 4: Increase percentage of participants in all CoC funded projects that are employed at program exit to 20 percent or more.
+Objective 4: Increase percentage of participants in all CoC-funded projects that are employed at program exit to 20 percent or more.

 Employment is a critical step for homeless persons to achieve greater self-sufficiency, which represents an important outcome that is reflected both in participants' lives and the health of the community.
-Each CoC funded project (excluding HMIS dedicated projects only) is expected to report the percentage of participants employed at exit on its Annual Progress Report (APR).
+Each CoC-funded project (excluding HMIS dedicated only projects) is expected to report the percentage of participants employed at exit on its Annual Performance Report (APR).
 CoCs then use this data from all of its non-HMIS projects to report on the overall CoC performance on form 4D.
 Continuum of Care (CoC) Enrollment in Mainstream Programs and Employment Information.

-On this section, CoCs are to describe short-term and long-term plans for increasing the percentage of all CoC funded program participants that are employed at exit to at least 20 percent.
-In addition, CoCs will indicate the current percentage of project participants that are employed at exit, as reported on 4D, as well as the expected percentage in 12-months, 5-years, and 10-years.
-CoCs that do not have any CoC funded non-HMIS projects (SHP-PH, SHP-TH, SHP-SH, SHP-SSO, or S+C TRA/SRA/PRA/SRO) which an APR was required, should indicate this in both of the narratives below and enter ¿0¿ in the first numeric field below.
+In this section, CoCs are to describe short-term and long-term plans for increasing the percentage of all CoC-funded program participants that are employed at program exit to 20 percent or more.
+CoCs will indicate the current percentage of project participants that are employed at program exit, as reported on 4D, as well as the expected percentage in 12 months, 5 years, and 10 years.
+CoCs that do not have any CoC-funded non-HMIS dedicated projects (SHP-PH, SHP-TH, SHP-SH, SHP-SSO, or Sac TRA/SRA/PRA/SRO) for which an APR was required should enter "0" in the numeric fields below and note in the narratives.

-For additional instructions, refer to the ¿Exhibit 1 Detailed Instructions; which can be accessed on the left-hand menu bar.
+For additional instructions, refer to the "Exhibit 1 Detailed Instructions" which can be accessed on the left-hand menu bar.